atahantap/see-sharp-project/README.md

 # 2020_302_seesharp
 An arcade shooting game built from scratch, written in Java as a part of the OOP principles course with a team of 4 people.
-Learned how to build a project using an agile approach while paying attention to design patterns and scalability.
+Used an agile approach while paying attention to design patterns and scalability.

 This is the final demo KUvid created by SeeSharp.
 When user runs the code: